tsedio/tsed/docs/docs/authentication.md

 # Authentication
 ## Usage

-Ts.ED use middleware to protect your route with your own strategy.
+Ts.ED uses middlewares to protect your route with your own strategy.
 To handle correctly a request and protect your endpoints, we have to use the @@UseAuth@@ decorator.

 <<< @/docs/docs/snippets/authentication/auth-example.ts